 Instructions

-2. In the meantime, use a sharp knife to slice the tops off the jalapenos.
+In the meantime, use a sharp knife to slice the tops off the jalapenos.

-4. (Optional) At this time, use a spoon or knife to remove the seeds and ribs being careful not to break the jalapeno.
-The jalapeno can stretch, but it will crack in half if you stretch it too much.
+Slice a long slit down the length of each jalapeno.
+If you don’t like a lot of heat, use a spoon or knife to remove the seeds and ribs from the jalapeno, and be careful not to break it.
+The jalapeno can stretch but will crack in half if you pull it too much.
+Rinse the jalapenos and drain them on a paper towel.

-8. Add the shrimp to the cream cheese mixture and pulse until combined.
+Drain and rinse the shrimp with water.
+Add the shrimp to the cream cheese mixture and pulse until combined.

-9. Fill the jalapenos with the filling mixture, scraping off the excess at the seam of the jalapeno and top.
+Fill the jalapenos with the filling mixture, scraping off the excess at the seam of the jalapeno and top.

-12. Coat the stuffed jalapeno with egg; then, roll it in the breading mixture.
+Line up a bowl of beaten egg, the breading and a baking sheet.
+Coat the stuffed jalapeno with egg; then, roll it in the breading mixture.
 Dip the same jalapeno in the egg again and roll it a second time in the breading.
+Place the breaded jalapenos on the baking sheet.

 2 thoughts to “Rattlesnake Eggs”